aureliusenterprise/Aurelius-Atlas-docker-compose/README.md

 ### Deployment on VM without public domain name

+In this deployment situation, a VM is used further referred to as Host and a client, whcih can be directly accessed by the user.
+In this scenario the following additional components are required:

+Host:
+- ssh server

+Client:
+- ssh client

+To achieve connectivity with the Host and the Client the following steps have to be taken:

-- Connect to the VM using as destination its private IP
+- From the client Connect to the Host using as destination the hosts IP address

-- Define a ssh tunnel to the IP of the VM
+- Define a ssh tunnel from the client to the host for port 8087
     ```
     8087 -> 127.0.0.1:8087
     ```

-- Extend hosts file with the following line (admin right required)
+- Extend hosts file on the client with the following line (admin right required)

     ```
     127.0.0.1       localhost localhost4 $EXTERNAL_IP